copela99/BTC-RL-Trading/README.md

-# BTC-Reinforcement-Learning-Trading
+# Trading Bitcoin using Reinforcement Learning
-Bitcoin automated trading using OpenAI
+Implementing the A2C RL algorithm to create a profitable trading bot.